 Beware!
 That doesn’t mean they really own up to their mistakes or even feel remorse.
 It is just an attempt to use your vulnerabilities as a good-natured soul to win you back.
 [Read: A relationship without trust – Can *or should* it last?]

-If they can’t get to you directly because either you blocked them or just refuse to answer them at all, they have no shame about going behind your back to find the person to get to you.
+If they can’t get to you directly because either you blocked them or just refuse to answer them at all, they have no shame about going behind your back to find some common friend or circumstance to hook you.
 They know if they just get to you, they can hook you again.

 Children are always a good target, as are those you trust most.
 Going to the people who you confide in to plead their case, they manipulate you into taking them back.

 Other forms of manipulation are coercion.
-If you share children or even dogs with them, they have no problem using them as pawns in their game of hoovering.
+If you share children or even pets with them, they have no problem using them as pawns in their game of hoovering.
 [Read: Manipulative people – How to spot them and stop playing the victim]

-Even if you made it clear that the two of you are over, someone who hoovers you, continues to send you mundane messages.
+Even if you made it clear that the two of you are over, someone who hoovers you will continue to send you mundane messages.
 Things like “tell your mother happy birthday for me” or “did you take my photo album?” when you haven’t ever seen their album collection.

 The randomness of the messages keeps you on your toes.
 They continually interject themselves into your life, waiting for the opening when you just give in and answer back.
-[Read: 12 reasons why the no contact rule is the only thing that works]
+[Read: The no contact rule – What it is and the reasons why it is the only thing that works]

 The trickiness to this maneuver is that they are incapable of love, but know love is all you crave.
-They turn on the charm and try and get you to see their good side, although it’s not in existence in reality.
+They turn on the charm and try to get you to see their good side, although it’s not in existence in reality.

 A narcissist goes to great lengths, even feigning love for you or telling you things like you are their “one and only soulmate.”
 Or they “loved you the first time they met you.”
 It is all a ploy to suck you back in.